God Save The King!

 Awareness is key!
 Choose to try!
 Be the Change! ^_^

 You can find good, flat, smooth rocks (good for scenes and quotes) by any lake, stream, or creek, but smaller ones of different shapes are easily found along dirt roads.
 When you get them home, clean the rocks.
 (For really dirty ones, I use an old toothbrush and baking soda to give them a good scrub.)
+Some people don't bother, but I feel a light rub with damp baking soda on my hands for even clean-looking rocks will make sure there's no residue from anything that might keep the paint from sticking.
 Let the rocks thoroughly dry before painting.

 I also use seashells. ^_^

-Another good trick is, when writing with paint, if you don't have a tiny tip brush, dip a toothpick or sharpened pencil tip into the paint and use that instead of a brush.
-You can get a much finer line like that, or with a fine point permanent marker, and be able to write smaller to fit more on, especially with the smaller rocks.
+Another good trick is, when writing with paint, if you don't have fancy paint-pens or a tiny tip brush, dip a toothpick or sharpened pencil tip into the paint and use that instead.
+You can get a much finer line like that, and be able to write smaller to fit more on, especially with the smaller rocks.
 Little ones can also use crayons to draw their own, and you shouldn't need to seal them.
 I recommend very smooth rocks for those.

 Make sure the paint is dry and set before sealing, or you'll smear it.
-Let the sealer cure at least 24hrs before putting the rock out - or however long your product says to. - Be aware that the sealer will darken uncovered rock.
-That's fine on light rock, but I had to go back over some of my writing on dark rocks that could be read fine with black ink before sealing.
-(Lesson learned: On darker rocks, even if you can read black on it, use a light color to write anyway, or paint a background of light color and write on that with the marker.)
+Let the sealer cure at least 24hrs before putting the rock out - or however long your product says to. - Be aware that the sealer will darken unpainted rock.
+That's fine on light rock, but I had to go back over some of my writing on dark rocks that could be read fine before sealing (and then add sealer over the rewrites).
+So, sometimes, I'll paint a background of light color and "write" over that.

-Seems people prefer brush-on sealer, but all I had is spray-on when I started.
-Others say not to use that, but they don't say WHY, so I can only guess it's just personal preference.
-Sprays are fumey and bad for the environment, so when I was able to get paint-on sealer, I happily switched.
-Be sure it's rated for exterior use and check whether it says "non-yellowing".
+Seems people prefer brush-on sealer - I do, but all I had is spray-on when I started.
+Others say not to use that, but they don't say WHY.
+My experience is that it's more likely to smear the paint and is harder to get even coverage with.
+Sprays are also fumey and bad for the environment, so when I was able to get paint-on sealer, I happily switched.
+It dries to the touch pretty quickly, but I like to let it set at least a few hours before I turn it over to work on the other side. ~ Be sure your sealer is rated for exterior use and check whether it says "non-yellowing".
 Ones that don't may look nice for a few weeks, but then yellow as the varnish/sealer ages.
 If you want an antiqued look, that's a good thing; but if you want it to stay clear, use "non-yellowing".

 Note: My experience with Mod Podge or découpage glue/sealer is that you need to let it cure 6 weeks, and even then it will cloud when it gets wet for extended periods (like dew on it outside) so still needs an exterior/finishing sealer over it.
 So, just beware if you use that.